 A much deserved rest has been built in today.
 Feel free to take breakfast and lunch at your leisure.
-Optional activities include simply lounging around the hotel, multiple nearby self-guided hikes, and, if the temperamental weather permits, a scenic kayak across the lake or on the nearby river.
+Optional activities include simply lounging around the hotel and multiple self-guided or guided hikes.
 Tonight we’ll reminisce over our big Patagonia Gay Hiking adventure during our official Farewell Dinner.

 Interested in further exploring the thinnest country in the world?
 Our Chile: Hiking, Biking, Wining & Dining gay tour kicks off just as this tour concludes.

 Our Founder Robert Sharp shares how Out Adventures plans on safely restarting tours.Read More

 Breaking down common anxieties and concerns many solo travellers feel joining a gay group tour.Read More

 While these trips typically attract gay men, all genders are welcome, and we encourage friends and family to join the fun as well.Learn More

 All accommodations on Out Adventures tours include breakfast and are located in areas central to our activities.
 All amenities are examples only, and may differ from hotel to hotel.

 3-Star Hotels: Clean and comfortable rooms along with basic amenities such as a simple restaurant/breakfast area.
 Customer service is good, but offers no frills.

 Camping: Sleeping bags, 2-person tents and insulated matts will be provided but you may wish to rent or purchase a sleeping bag liner.